aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - Manually define which marks will be used as waypoints.
 - There are 2 types of destinations: those that can be visited by everyone; and those that only a specific faction can go to.
 - Once the destinations are created, the script will take care of taking (or not) the groups there, randomly.
-- Manually set the number of soldiers, who they are, who belongs in each squad, even vehicles.
+- Manually set the number of soldiers, who they are, their loadouts, who belongs in each squad, even vehicles.
-- There are 3 infantry and 3 vehicle templates to customize: light squad; regular squad; heavy squad; light vehicle; regular vehicle; and heavy vehicle.
+- There are 3 infantry and 3 vehicle templates to customize for each faction: light squad; regular squad; heavy squad; light vehicle; regular vehicle; and heavy vehicle.
 - Manually define how many groups, what type of groups, if they will spawn chill or already aware, running etc.
 - It does important you as editor set the movements through the field each group can consider randomly.